 What is nice is that the Manker U11 can also run on two CR123 cells, making it a bit easier if you need to buy some batteries on the go.

 Who Is This Flashlight For?

-Obviously, the Manker U11 isn’t a flashlight that you’d want to have if you wanted simplicity.
-It has a lot of features, fully customizable programming capability and durability for any everyday carry.
+Obviously, the Manker U11 isn’t a flashlight that you’d want to have if you want simplicity.
+It has a lot of features, fully customizable programming capability, and durability for any everyday carry.
 The U11 is an ideal flashlight for:

 - People that like gadgets and to tinker with them

 - Emergency and Survival situations where you have to switch between having bright light and long runtimes

 - Also in situations where you need to get people’s attention by use of the strobe or beacon.

 - Hobbyists that need light when out in the field with RC Drones or other aircraft

 - Police and First Responders of all types